Differentiation of Linear Optical Circuits: Differentiation method

-Note that we may incur approximation errors when the factor of $\norm{M}^n$ is large compared to the singular values of $\mathcal{Q}$.
-Using submultiplicativity of the spectral norm, we are able to bound this quantity as follows, via the norm of the matrix underlying the number operator.
+where the unitary $U_M$ is obtained via Proposition~\ref{thm-dilation} by dilating the matrix $M=(\mathtt{I}_1\oplus N)\;(W\oplus\mathtt{I}_{m-1})$ where $W$ is the underlying matrix of the number operator in Equation~\ref{eq-number-op}.
+Since $U_M$ is unitary and thus a normal matrix, it is unitarily diagonalisable $U_M = K_M^\dagger D(u) K_M$ for a second unitary $K_M$ and a diagonal matrix $D(u)$, both of size $C = 2m + 2$.
+We can then sample from the state $\widetilde{K_M}\ket{\vec{0}_{m + 1}, 1, \psi}$ to estimate the amplitude.
+A similar procedure can be repeated to evaluate the second term of (\ref{eq-diff-expectation}) and we obtain the following result.

-In Figure~\ref{fig:example}, we give the dilations $U_m$ of the $m$-mode number operator $\hat{n} \otimes (m - 1)$, which is responsible for inducing this coefficient.
-In that setting, estimating the derivative amounts to simulating the number operator as a post-selected unitary circuit.
-In the presence of a normal observable $\mathcal{N}$ with $M = N (\hat{n} \otimes (m - 1))$, we have no assurance that $N U_m$ is normal, and we need to compute the dilation of $M$ from scratch via diagonalisation.
+\begin{proposition} Given a state $\psi$ with finitely many photons, and a non-interacting observable $\widetilde{Q}$, the gradient of the expectation value $\grad_{\Theta} E(\Theta)$ can be estimated by evaluating $O(m^2)$ expectation values from an interferometer with $2m +2$ modes and $n + 1$ photons.
+The setting of parameters for each circuit can be computed in $O(m^3)$ classical time.
+Each expectation value can be estimated within additive error $\pm \epsilon \, (\norm{Q} s_W)^n$ using $O(\frac{1}{\epsilon^2})$ samples of $\widetilde{U}\ket{\psi}$. \end{proposition} \begin{proof} The algorithm described above and detailed in Appendix \ref{app:diff_alg} can be used to estimate $\frac{d}{d\theta_i} E(\Theta)$ for each parameter $\theta_i$ in the circuit.
+Since a universal inteferometer on $m$ modes has $m (m - 1)$ distinct parameters appearing exactly once in the circuit \cite{reck_experimental_1994}, the algorithm needs to be repeated $O(m ^2)$ times.
+The classical algorithm for finding circuit parameters requires the diagonalisation of matrices of dimension linear in $m$, and the routing of unitary matrices as parameter values, following for example the quadratic algorithm of \cite{clements_optimal_2016}.

-\psection{Complexity with multiple parameters} We now consider the complexity of extimating the full gradient of a programmable interferometer.
-As demonstrated in \cite{reck_experimental_1994,clements_optimal_2016}, universal interferometers that can simulate any linear optical circuit only require $O(m^2)$ parameters.
-In the qubit setting, exponentially many parameters are needed to cover the space of unitaries.
+Note that the dilation step requires rescaling the expectation values by a factor of $s_{M}^{n + 1}$, according to Proposition~\ref{thm-dilation}.
+Using submultiplicativity of the spectral norm, we are only able to bound this quantity as $s_{M} \; \leq \; s_W \,\norm{Q}$, where the coefficient $s_W = \frac{1+\sqrt{5}}{2}$ is the spectral norm of the underlying matrix of the number operator given in (\ref{eq-number-op}).
+Following Proposition~\ref{thm-estimation}, we obtain an additive approximation error as above. \end{proof}